geogardenclub/geogardenclub.github.io/docs/user-guide/your-first-garden.md

 <img style={{float: "left", padding: "20px"}} width="300" src="/img/user-guide/create-garden.png"/>

  - **Name**: Give your garden a name.
 This name is public to others.
- - **Picture** (optional) add a picture to be associated with your garden.
+ - **Picture**: (optional) Add a picture to be associated with your garden.
 This could be a garden map or photo.
+ - **Plot Plant**: (optional)  Add a picture of your garden plot plan.
+This is especially helpful to help you remember which bed is which.
- - **Editors** (optional): If there are other people who help complete tasks in your garden you'll want to make them an editor.
-Add their email and they'll get an invite.
+ - **Editors**: (optional)  If there are other people who help complete tasks in your garden you'll want to make them an editor.
+By adding their username, they will be able to see and edit your garden.
+You can add or subtract editors at any time in the **Update Garden Screen.**
- - **Bed Names**: Add the names of your garden beds.
+ - **Initial Bed Name**: Add the name of one garden bed.
 Beds can represent literal garden beds, pots/containers, a greenhouse, or other locations where you grow food.
-You can come back and add more beds at any time.
-Bed names must be:
+Additional beds can be added in the **Timeline Screen** (more instructions below)  Bed names must be:
    - 20 characters long or less
    - Made of letters, numbers, and spaces.
 No special characters.
    - You don't need to include the word "bed", we've done that for you!